-Remember the first time you got drunk?
-Remember how much Bailey’s you drank because someone convinced you it would taste like “spicy chocolate milk”?
+Remember how much Bailey’s you drank the first time you tried it because someone said it tastes like “spicy chocolate milk”?
 It probably would have been good to know whether that bottle had been opened in the last year.
 Bailey’s and other cream-based liqueurs should be thrown out 18 months after they’ve been opened, for safety reasons (microbes like cream just like you do).

 Bourbon is so high in alcohol that it's even more stable than whiskey or scotch (the alcohols to which it is most frequently compared).
 Even opened, bourbon can taste pretty much the same after 10 years if you keep it out of the sunlight.

 As a rule of thumb, take a sniff of whatever bottle you accidentally aged.
 Does it smell off?
 Probably best not to drink it.
-While most alcohol doesn't stay good forever, you still have a good amount of time to enjoy it.
+While most alcohol doesn't stay good forever, you still have plenty of time to enjoy it.

 This article was originally published on